NEWBIECODERHERE/NEWBIECODERHERE/README.md

-- 👋 Hi, I’m a newbie coder!
+- 👋 Hi, I am a Digital Accessibility Conformance Specialist with a DHS Trusted Tester Certification!
-- 👀 I’m interested in front-end web development.
+- 👀 I’m interested in front-end web development and ensuring my websites are accessible by all.
 - 🌱 I’m currently learning HTML, CSS, & JavaScript.
 - 💞️ I’m looking to collaborate on projects that will help show my current skills and grow as a developer.
-- 📫 How to reach me contact@studio79webdesign.com
+- 📫 Email me at shannon.r.nix@gmail.com
 - 👍🏻 [![@shannonnix's Holopin board](https://holopin.me/shannonnix)](https://holopin.io/@shannonnix)